Advancing the Common Good: United Way's Work in Our Community

 - Education – Helping children and youth achieve their potential

-- Income – Promoting financial stability and independence
+- Income – Promoting financial stability and self-sufficiency

 - Health – Improving people’s health